How does this site work?

-The entire site (CMS installation and all) is in a Github repo.
-When I make a change to the site and push to the repo (or edit directly through the Github web interface), a Webhook tells Cloudways to pull the changes from the repo and the changes are live within seconds.
+The entire site is in a Github repo.
+When I make a change to the site and push to the repo, a Github Action runs Eleventy and rebuilds the site.
+I followed these instructions to set up the Action for Eleventy.

 I was previously hosting the site on the free tier of Netlify, which is very slick.
 You just point it at your Github repo, and it automagically figures out what static-site generator and rebuilds your site every time you push to the Repo.

 I decided to do the little bit of extra legwork and set up Github Actions instead just to be reliant on one less service.